 Matthew S. Kahn is a partner in the San Francisco office of Gibson, Dunn & Crutcher LLP.
-He practices in the firm’s Litigation Department, and is a member of the Law Firm Defense Group Steering Committee, the Securities Litigation Group, and the Class Actions Group.
+He practices in the firm’s Litigation Department, and is a member of the Law Firm Defense Group (on whose Steering Committee he serves), the Securities Litigation Group, and the Class Actions Group.

 Mr. Kahn’s practice focuses on securities and derivative litigation, class action defense and law firm defense.
 Recognized by Law360 as a “Legal Lion,” he has experience at all phases of trial court litigation and arbitration, including several victories at trial.
 Mr. Kahn has successfully represented companies, boards of directors, law firms, and individuals throughout the country in high-stakes matters in federal and state courts, involving claims, among others, under the Securities Act of 1933 and Securities Exchange Act of 1934; breach of fiduciary duties and insider trading under Delaware, California, and New York law; legal malpractice, breach of fiduciary duty, and aiding and abetting tortious conduct; and California’s Unfair Competition Law and Consumers Legal Remedies Act.
 Mr. Kahn also has significant experience in the prosecution and defense of commercial and real estate contracts and business tort actions and regularly advises clients regarding complex information law matters in both federal and state jurisdictions.